Introducing Sessions: Your Dedicated Databases

 A structured explanation introducing the concept of Sessions and Custom Fields, designed to build naturally on the understanding of databases.

-This section assumes you understand databases; you can learn more here.
+This section assumes you understand what a personal database is; you can learn more here.

-Now that you understand the power of a personal database, let's look at how Mind Dump brings this concept to life.
+Having grasped the potential of a personal database, let's explore how Mind Dump actualises this concept.
 In Mind Dump, a personal database is called a Session.

 If your Mind Dump workspace is your digital office, think of each Session as a completely separate filing cabinet dedicated to one specific area of your life or work.
 By creating different Sessions, you prevent your daily grocery list from getting tangled up with your critical business project notes or your web research.